Print

 Dairy-Free Version

-Use a high-quality dairy-free butter substitute –choose one with a higher fat percentage for the best crumble.
+Use a high-quality dairy-free butter substitute.
+Choose one with a higher fat percentage for the best crumble texture.

 Less Sweet Option

-Reduce brown sugar in the crumble to 1 1/2 cups.
+Reduce the brown sugar in the crumble to 1 1/2 cups.

-The filling may also be sweetened only with dates if preferred.
+You can also sweeten the filling only with dates if preferred.

-Replace 1 cup of oats with 1 cup shredded coconut for a tropical variation.
+Replace 1 cup of oats with shredded coconut for a slightly more tropical version.

 Orange Date Filling

-Swap lemon juice for orange zest + a splash of orange juice for extra brightness.
+Swap the lemon juice for orange zest and a splash of orange juice for a softer citrus flavour.

 • Store in an airtight container at room temperature for up to 4 days

-• Freeze up to 3 months (layer with parchment between each layer)
+• Freeze for up to 3 months, layered with parchment paper

-Thaw at room temperature or enjoy cold from the fridge — they’re delicious either way.
+• Thaw at room temperature or eat cold from the fridge

 Can I make date squares ahead of time?

-Yes — in fact, they slice even better the next day.
+Yes.
+In fact, they slice even better the next day once fully set.

 Can I use quick oats?

-Rolled oats give the best texture, but quick oats will work in a pinch.
+Rolled oats give the best texture, but quick oats work if that’s what you have.

-It balances the sweetness of the dates and brightens the filling.
+It balances the sweetness and brightens the flavour of the dates.

 Can I halve the recipe?